hyungmogu/ctci/README.md

 1. Worked on the eighth of twelve projects ['Filtering and Searching the Mineral Catalog'](https://github.com/hyungmogu/THPWD08-Filtering-and-Searching-the-Mineral-Catalog) for Team Treehouse's Python Web Tech Degree
     - Added filter by text
     - Fixed the issue where a button is split between two columns (see [issue #2](https://github.com/hyungmogu/THPWD08-Filtering-and-Searching-the-Mineral-Catalog/issues/2))
+2. Worked on the seventh of twelve projects ['User Profile with Django'](https://github.com/hyungmogu/THPWD07-User-Profile-with-Django) for Team Treehouse's Python Web Tech Degree
     - Fixed erroneous setup instruction in README.md for the seventh project
     - Resubmitted the seventh project for a review